mattermost/docs/source/administration/config-settings.md

 - **Option A) Compile and deploy your own MPNS and mobile apps**

-   If your IT policy requires use of an Enterprise AppStore, or if you have expertise in mobile app development, you may choose to compile your own MPNS using the [open source repository](https://github.com/mattermost/push-proxy) provided, along with compiling your own iOS app using its [open source repository](https://github.com/mattermost/ios) or Android app (when source code is available).
+   If your IT policy requires use of an Enterprise AppStore, or if you have expertise in mobile app development, you may choose to compile your own MPNS using the [open source repository](https://github.com/mattermost/push-proxy) provided, along with compiling the official open source [iOS app](https://github.com/mattermost/ios) or [Android app](https://github.com/mattermost/android).

    Advantages:
    - Fewer dependencies - All communication between Step 1 and Step 2 happens behind your firewall, only Step 3 happens outside your firewall.